Tutorial to develop a Spyder plugin#

 ]

-At the end of this file it is necessary to set another important constant, CONF_VERSION, which must be updated when adding, removing or renaming configurable parameters in successive versions of the plugin.
+At the end of this file, as shown below, we need to set the CONF_VERSION constant.
+It must be incremented when adding, deleting, or renaming configurable parameters in successive versions of the plugin.

 # IMPORTANT NOTES: